This diagram below shows a number of scenarios where you may deploy a remote access solution.

 Cloud based remote access delivers a managed service via bespoke client software that provides secure VPN connectivity.
 The services can be tailored to provide independent access or combined access connectivity to use other business solutions such as UC and VC services.
 Cloud based solutions provide low cost and scalable solutions and use industry standard security protocols and processes.

 However, it is vitally important to ensure that any remote cloud access solution meets the necessary NHS and government security principles.
-NHS IT departments should undertake a full risk evaluation of any cloud product to ensure it meets the necessary security criteria.
+IT departments should undertake a full risk evaluation of any cloud product to ensure it meets the necessary security criteria.

 There are a number of common approaches that can be used to address several Cloud Security Principles.
 There are 14 CESG government principles that have been created.